Agentic AI Architectures: Patterns, Frameworks, and MCP for Enterprise Systems¶

 )

 Semantic Kernel excels at: Enterprise Microsoft stack integration, Azure OpenAI, structured plugin architecture, .NET environments.
+(Note: Semantic Kernel's agent capabilities are also converging into the Microsoft Agent Framework — SK remains supported, but watch that project for Microsoft's long-term agent direction.)

 Part 4: LangGraph in Depth — Enterprise State Machines¶